JoaoCostaIFG/LPOO/docs/README.md

 ### Dispensables

-The ray-casting related code inside the [_Room class_](/src/main/java/model/Room.java) has comments that seem uneeded and the code for the two private helper functions (TODO relative link) looks almost duplicated.
+The ray-casting related code inside the [_Room class_](/src/main/java/model/Room.java) on the two private helper functions `octant03Ray` and `octant12Ray` looks almost duplicated.

-This could be fixed by analysing the comments and removing the uneeded ones and joining the two helper functions into one, adjusting whatever logic might need to be ajusted.
+This could be fixed by analysing the code to find ways to join this similarities, but we haven't been able to find a way to that.

 ### Couplers